yhil/terraform-vsphere-vm/README.md

 ### Run the deployment
-1. Open a command shell and move to the directory where the `main.tf` and `vars.tf` belongs to.
+1. Open a command shell and move to the Deployment directory where the `main.tf` and `vars.tf` belongs to.
 1. Run the command ```terraform init``` to initialize the bakend, the module and the plugin
 1. Run the command ```terraform plan``` to see the changes who will be apply by your configuration
 1. Run the command ```terraform apply``` to apply the changes